Mexico court suspends sale of Roku TV streaming gadgets

-MEXICO CITY (Reuters) - A cable operator belonging to Mexico's largest television network has won a legal case to stop the sale of Roku video streaming devices in the country on the grounds that the gadgets are often hacked to let users view pirated channels.
+MEXICO CITY, June 29 (Reuters) - A cable operator belonging to Mexico's largest television network has won a legal case to stop the sale of Roku video streaming devices in the country on the grounds that the gadgets are often hacked to let users view pirated channels.

 "Cablevision cannot allow the content that it licenses from domestic and foreign companies to be illegally used," Cablevision spokeswoman Maria Eugenia Zurita told Reuters via email.
 "We would also like Roku Inc to better supervise the use of its software so that it's not used inappropriately."